-DO NOT USE early model desktop printer ribbon cores!
+Important • DO NOT USE early model desktop printer ribbon cores!
 The older ribbon cores can be identified by notches on only one side of the ribbon core.
-These older cores are too large.
+These older cores are too large and will cause take-up spool to bind.